 - Monitoring of the cluster and applications, and responding to any incidents.

 - Ensuring Cloud Operations agents are deployed to clusters.

 - Providing Google with environmental details for troubleshooting purposes.

-Google does not provide support for application workloads running on Anthos on bare metal.
-However, we do provide best-effort developer support to ensure your developers can easily run applications on Anthos on bare metal.
+Google does not provide support for application workloads running on Anthos clusters on bare metal.
+However, we do provide best-effort developer support to ensure your developers can easily run applications on Anthos clusters on bare metal.
 We believe that engaging earlier during development can prevent critical incidents later in the deployment.

 This Developer Support is available to customers with a paid support package and is treated as a P3 priority for an issue blocking a launch, or a P4 priority for general consultation.